Sinornis: Description

 The holotype skeleton of Sinornis, BPV 538a-b, consists of a plate and counterplate of fine-grained freshwater lake sediment as proven by numerous fish, insect, and plant remains.
 The skeleton was found in the Jiufotang Formation at Liaoning, People's Republic of China.
 The skeleton exhibits remarkable basal features shared with Archaeopteryx, a genus of early bird that is transitional between older feathered dinosaurs and modern birds.
-Until the discovery of Sinornis scientists did not know much about the evolution of flight that lead to modern birds because Archaeopteryx, which lived in the Late Jurassic period around 150 million years ago, lacks many of the adaptations of modern birds for flight and perching.
+Until the discovery of Sinornis scientists did not know much about the evolution of flight that led to modern birds because Archaeopteryx, which lived in the Late Jurassic period around 150 million years ago, lacks many of the adaptations of modern birds for flight and perching.
 Some of the primitive features found in Sinornis include moderately recurved manual unguals, as opposed to the high-recurved one in Archaeopteryx.
 Sinornis shares a similar pelvis with the latter genus, but its pelvic girdle has free elements unlike the fused ones found in modern birds.
 The iliac blades are erect and the ischium is blade-shaped rather than strap-shaped.
 Analogous to Archaeopteryx and older theropod dinosaurs, its pubis appears to be directed more ventrally and terminates distally in a hook-shaped "boot".